Labial adhesion

 How natural medicine approaches labial agglutination

 These other problems can then be dealt with.
-There may be changes in the labial agglutination, or there may not.
+There may be changes in the labial agglutination, or there may not – each child is different in this respect.

-Each child is different in this respect.
-If separation is required, plant oestrogens work in the same way as regular human oestrogens, but are 300 times weaker.
-This may mean that incorporating more phyto-oestrogens into a young girl’s diet or topical applications can help to naturally separate the labia, at least enough to allow normal urination.
+If separation is required, plant oestrogens work in much the same way as human oestrogens, but are far weaker.
+Incorporating more phyto-oestrogens into a young girl’s diet, or using topical applications, may help to naturally separate the labia, at least enough to allow normal urination.

 It’s important to get professional help when using plant oestrogens as a treatment strategy, particularly by mouth.
+Their use would only be as temporary as using oestrogen cream, and only in place of it as necessary.

-If the labia need to be separated for urination, it may be more useful to use the regular oestrogen cream, as it will work faster than a weaker plant oestrogen.
+If the labia need to be separated for urination, it may be more useful to use regular oestrogen cream, as it will work faster than a weaker plant oestrogen.

 SHARE YOUR CART